BIGJRA/BIGJRA.github.io/reborn.md

 Head up the stairs to your left to enter the final ward of the city we've yet to explore!

+**Lady Lenore (Full Restore).
+Field: No Field**
+- Luvdisc, Lv.
+26, Serious Nature, IVs: 10
+- Murkrow, Lv.
+26, Serious Nature, IVs: 10

+Talk to the girl with the colorful hair in front of the very tall building, then head left.

+**Hotshot Cole (Full Restore).
+Field: No Field**
+- Quilava, Lv.
+25, Serious Nature, IVs: 10
+- Skiddo, Lv.
+26, Serious Nature, IVs: 10

+**Casanova Wiley (Full Restore).
+Field: No Field**
+- Staravia, Lv.
+26, Serious Nature, IVs: 10

+**Lady Anastasia (Full Restore).
+Field: No Field**
+- Mudkip, Lv.
+25, Serious Nature, IVs: 10
+    - Rock Throw
+    - Bide
+    - Mud Sport
+    - Water Gun
+- Marshtomp, Lv.
+25, Serious Nature, IVs: 10
+- Wailmer, Lv.
+26, Serious Nature, IVs: 10

-Talk to the girl with the colorful hair in front of the very tall building, then make your way to the very top of the area to talk to the purple haired girl and the guy with red hair.
+Make your way to the very top of the area to talk to the purple haired girl and the guy with red hair.
 After this conversation we'll be free to explore the area.
+On the right:

+**Gentleman Murray (Full Restore).
+Field: No Field**
+- Sunkern, Lv.
+25, Serious Nature, IVs: 10
+- Marill, Lv.
+25, Serious Nature, IVs: 10

 Hidden around the ward you can find *Great Ball*, *Blue Shard*, *Pecha Berry*, *Salt-Water Taffy*, *Poke Ball*, *X Defend*, and *Exp.
 Candy M*.